The Barking Lot

 How To Treat Bulldog Tail Infections

-Wash the area with an antiseptic soap and blot dry.
+Wash the area around and under the tail with an antiseptic soap and blot dry.

 How To Heal A Bulldog Tail Infection Faster

 Wrinkle Balm is specially formulated to help treat and soothe a number of skin infections, including tail infections.
-Wrinkle Balm is made with all natural, organic and vegan ingredients that are 100% safe—even if your dog happens to consume an entire tube.
+Since it’s made with all natural, organic and vegan ingredients, it’s 100% safe, even if your dog licks it off!

 How To Prevent Future Bulldog Tail Infections

-Wrinkles provide a dark and moist space where bacteria, yeast and other infections thrive.
-Daily cleaning is key to preventing infections.
-Always make sure the area is completely dry when you are finished cleaning.
-You should be able to keep your puppy’s tail healthy all the time!
+Wrinkles provide a dark and moist space where bacteria, yeast and other infections can thrive.
+Daily cleaning is key to preventing infections, but always make sure the area is completely dry when you are finished cleaning.

 Wrinkle Balm is an effective treatment method as well as preventative measure.
-You’ll want to continue applying Wrinkle Balm even after the area improves.
-Daily cleaning followed by application of Wrinkle Balm will help prevent future infections from forming.
-Giving your bulldog the greatest chance at a healthy and happy life full of endless tail wags.
+You should continue applying the balm even after the area improves to help prevent future infections from forming, preferably after your daily tail cleanings!